Skip to content

 Most cyclists start structured training in their 30s or 40s.
 They have years of untapped physiological potential.
 A 45-year-old who starts polarised training, proper fuelling, and gym work for the first time will see dramatic improvements — sometimes exceeding their 25-year-old self who rode unstructured every day.

-Joe Friel, one of the most respected cycling coaches in the world, was on the podcast and he's been coaching masters athletes for decades.
+Joe Friel, author of The Cyclist's Training Bible and Fast After 50, was on the podcast — and he's been writing about and coaching masters athletes for decades.
 His consistent message: the principles don't change with age.
 The dosing does.

 The Training Adjustments